This article introduces my Getting Things Done (GTD) system, adapted for use with Apple Reminders.

 - Open-Ended: Can be done anytime; no urgency.

 - Projects: Goals that require multiple steps to complete.
 Each project should have at least one doable item as the next action.
-These project actions should be organized according to their logical progression.
+These project actions should be organised according to their logical progression.

 - Waiting For: Tasks that are waiting for something before they can be done.